 “The D2 team were invaluable in this process previously on the Northern Hub project and were fundamental to any success experienced during the technical hand back process.
 Any lessons learnt from that time have been assessed, understood and have been adopted on the Transpire project to improve Information Management processes and general document and data control.
 The team continues to provide support and expert technical input which makes things much easier for the wider alliance team.”

-Transpire Scheme Project Manager
+Transpire West of Leeds Project Manager